faddat/security/SECURITY.md

 ## Prerequisites

 If a vulnerability and its exploit are both publicly known, the security process may not apply.
-Regardless, an impact assessment will be performed to validate the impact and probabily, exploitation in the wild is a serious concern and will be addressed accordingly.
+Regardless, an impact assessment will be performed to validate the impact and probability, exploitation in the wild is a serious concern and will be addressed accordingly.
 However, in such cases, resolutions and mitigation strategies may still be eligible for rewards through a bounty program.

 ## Reporting a Bug